FAQ For Residents

 Failure to comply with the terms of the agreement may constitute unprofessional conduct and may warrant further action by the CPSO under the Act or Rules.

 If a resident does not maintain good academic standing or if the Restricted Registration activities negatively impact on their academic and/or clinical obligations in their residency program, the Program Director and Postgraduate Dean reserve the right to withdraw their approval for the Restricted Registration, and/or inform the College requesting that the Restricted Registration be terminated.

 What are the Program Director’s and the Post Graduate Medical Education (PGME) Dean’s responsibilities?

-The PGME Dean reviews the application and provides approval for the Resident to apply for a Restricted Registration to provide clinical services outside their program
+The PGME Dean will review the application and provide approval for the Resident to apply for a Restricted Registration to provide clinical services outside their program

 What are the Healthcare Site/Supervisor’s responsibilities?

 - recruit potential Resident applicants for a position

 - be satisfied that the Resident’s training and experience meets the requirements of the Restricted Registration activities and attest to that fact.

 - make a tentative offer to the Resident pending the issuance of a Restricted Registration by the CPSO.

 - complete the Supervisor portion of the Program application indicating: